Delicious Vegan Low Sugar Pumpkin Chocolate Chip Cookies

 This simple recipe is perfect for summer time when there is an abundance of fresh fruits and berries, but it is just as delicious using frozen or canned fruit.
 It will quickly become a favorite!

 Whether you are vegan yourself, or you have had the experience of hosting a gathering where vegan friends are going to be present, you'll probably be glad to discover that this recipe is totally safe for you and your vegan friends.

 While it probably won't be a surprise to you or any of your vegan friends, the rest of your friends may be amazed to discover that cookies can be this delicious even without adding eggs.

 What a blessing to find a delicious cookie recipe that is free of eggs right?!

-It's going to make you so grateful that you will want to start celebrating Thanksgiving early, or it might just make you want to eat pumpkin cookies so much that you start celebrating Thanksgiving early.
+It's going to make you so grateful that you will want to start celebrating Thanksgiving early.

 I don't think it's ever too early to enjoy delicious pumpkin cookies.

 Great For Halloween Parties and Other Fall Gatherings!

 Because this is a vegan recipe, it's great for social gatherings.
 I always feel bad when I go to a party and see people feeling left out, because there's not any food there that they can actually eat.